levimoore02/SimpleBot/README.md

 # Simple bot that stores input paired with an answer in a .txt file in the src.
+Can respond with happy, sad, angry, and normal responses, depending on what is decided at the beginning.